ykikiwert/Visual_guidance_system/README.md

 2. Functional Modules
 Visual Processing Module:
-Obtain RGB and depth images using the DepthAI/OAKD camera The YOLO model is used for detecting 6 types of tools (such as air switches, contactors, hammers, etc.)
+Obtain RGB and depth images using the DepthAI/OAKD camera The YOLO model is used for detecting various tools (such as circuit breakers, contactors, hammers, etc.)
 The three-dimensional spatial coordinates of the calculation tool (X, Y, Z) Mechanical Arm Control Module:
 Send control instructions via serial port